Relationship (song)

 "Relationship" is a song by American rapper Young Thug from his mixtape Beautiful Thugger Girls (2017).
-It features American rapper Future and was produced by the Billboard Hitmakers and BLSSD.
+It features American rapper Future and was produced by Billboard Hitmakers and BLSSD.
+Despite not being released as a single, the song was certified 2× Platinum by the Recording Industry Association of America (RIAA).

 Composition

 In the song, Young Thug and Future brag about having relationships with multiple women but also address the problems from having too many of them; in the hook, Future mentions being in a "relationship with all my bitches", and needing to "cut some of 'em off".
 Young Thug sings about buying a woman anything she wants, while Future sings about keeping his girlfriends stylish.

 Critical reception

 Renato Pagnani of The A.V.
 Club praised the collaboration of the rappers, writing "their combined pop instincts inject a paean to, er, unidirectional polyamory with way more charm than it has any right to possess.
 Having inherited the belt from Lil Wayne—Thug's biggest influence, both in terms of subject matter and his off-the-wall delivery—no one raps about sex more joyously than Young Thug."
 Gary Suarez of Crack Magazine wrote, "Booming ballad Relationship arrives with an instantly memorable Future-sung hook in tow."